bxparks/AceSegment/README.md

 end-users, listed roughly from low-level to higher-level classes which often depend on the lower-level classes:

-* `Hardware`
-    * A thin class that hold hardware dependent functions (such as `digitalWrite()`).
-The compiler optimizes away the entire object, so that resulting code is as-if the underlying hardware functions were called directly.
-    * Can be swapped out with `TestableHardware` for testing.
 * SpiAdapter
     * Thin-wrapper classes to indicate whether we are using software or hardware SPI.
 There are 3 implementations: